ArunDhwajIIITH/documentation/devops.md

 >> Hi <username>!
 You've successfully authenticated...

-## 4) Clone Repositories Using SSH Aliases

-4.1) Use the custom host aliases when cloning:

-#### //documentation repo in personal account:

-git clone git@arun:personal_username/documentation.git

-Example:

-$ git clone git@arun:ArunDhwajIIITH/repo.git

-## 5) Update Existing Repository Remotes

-5.1) If you have existing repos, update their remote URLs:

-cd /path/to/personal-repo

-git remote set-url origin git@personal.github.com:personal_username/repo.git

-cd /path/to/work-repo

-git remote set-url origin git@work.github.com:work_username/repo.git

-## 6) Optional: Configure Local Git User Info

-6.1) Set the user.name and user.email per repository to match commits:

-#### For personal repos

-a) git config user.name "Personal Name"

-Example:

-$ git config user.name "Arun Dhwaj"

-b) git config user.email "personal@email.com"

-Example:

-$ git config user.email "arundhwajiiith@email.com"

-## 7) Set global username and email
+## 4.1) Set global username and email ==> It has global effect.
+Means into all the repositories on the local machine.

-git config --list  # Shows all settings (global + local)
+a) git config --list  # Shows all settings (global + local)

+>> Display the global config

-git config --global user.name "ArunDhwajIIITH" # Checks only global
+b) git config --global user.name "ArunDhwajIIITH" # Checks only global

-git config --local --get user.name   # Checks only the current repo
+c) git config --global --get user.email  "arundhwajiiith@gmail.com"

+## 5) Clone Repositories Using SSH Aliases

+### 5.1) Very important: Use the custom host aliases when cloning:

+a) Login to github account,

+b) select the Organisation,

+c) select the repository -- > Go on <code> --> Local --> clone --> ssh --> click on copy

+>> git@github.com:sbpenterprise5thattempt/sbp-vc-frontend-new.git

+d) Very important change it to

+$ git clone git@arun:sbpenterprise5thattempt/sbp-vc-frontend-new.git

+e) Do the needful change in repo.
+Add, commit, push